Skip to main content

 2xxDelivered.
 No further attempts.

 429 Too Many RequestsRetry.
-Tumban honours an integer-seconds Retry-After header (capped at 60 s).
-Without one, falls back to exponential backoff.
+Tumban honours a numeric Retry-After header — decimal seconds are accepted, e.g. Retry-After: 2.5.
+Negative or non-numeric values are ignored; the HTTP-date form is not parsed.
+Capped at 60 s.
+Without a parseable header, falls back to exponential backoff.

 Other 4xxNot retried.
 Tumban gives up — fix your endpoint and replay manually if needed.